Setting up your Midwifery Practice

 Setting up your midwifery practice from the beginning can be overwhelming and daunting.
 Take things day by day.
-Make list of things to do: supply ordering, marketing, business plan, funds, birth assistants, malpractice insurance, legal paperwork like CLIA, business entity registry, consultation arrangements, and license to practice in state.
+Make a list of things to do: supply ordering, marketing, business plan, funds, birth assistants, malpractice insurance, legal paperwork like CLIA, business entity registry, consultation arrangements, and license to practice in the state.

-Do you want to do home births birth center, birth center franchise, well women clinic, niche service like pelvic floor therapy or breastfeeding support only?
+Do you want to do home births birth centers, birth center franchises, well-women clinics, niche services like pelvic floor therapy, or breastfeeding support only?
 The possibilities are endless.
-Midwives are pushed to work long hours and hard situations at times.
-If you don’t LOVE what you do, it will be hard to stay with the practice during the tough times.
+Midwives are pushed to work long hours and in hard situations at times.
+If you don’t love what you do, it will be hard to stay with the practice during tough times.
 Starting out, there will be many late nights and days without seeing your family.
-Make sure your mission and cause is worth leaving your family to create this amazing midwifery practice.
+Make sure your mission and cause are worth leaving your family to create this amazing midwifery practice.

 Health care is a demanding profession and midwives sometimes give their entire lives to serve women.
 We can still be great midwives while having a family/personal life.
 Creating a balance from the beginning and boundaries of what your practice will have from you will cut the divorce rates, adult children that won’t talk to midwives anymore, and missing phenomenal vacations away from the practice.

 It shows people that don’t know you, “She is serious.
 This practice will be successful and decrease my risk by interacting with her.
 She knows what she is doing.”
-Trust is quickly captured with medical communities when safety is shown with policies of risk out criteria, transport plans, evidence based practice protocols.
-Unknown causes fear to customers and medical community.
-Brag about your planning, training, and policies present with the midwifery practice.
+Trust is quickly captured with medical communities when safety is shown with policies of risk-out criteria, transport plans, and evidence-based practice protocols.
+The unknown causes fear for customers and the medical community.
+Brag about your planning, training, and policies in the midwifery practice.

-It is harder to get them to sign a written agreement (especially when employed by a larger organization versus private practice).
+It is harder to get them to sign a written agreement (especially when employed by a larger organization versus a private practice).
 Informal relationships are just as important as written ones.
 Have regular meetings (bring them lunch to their offices every few months) to show appreciation for your collaborative relationship.
-Kindness and positive gestures really help during 2am phone calls from patients and a doctor is needed to be called for consultation recommendations.
+Kindness and positive gestures really help during 2 a.m. phone calls from patients, and a doctor is needed to be called for consultation recommendations.

-Funding is a big perceived barrier for many midwives (especially hospital midwives wanting own branch out on their own).
+Funding is a big perceived barrier for many midwives (especially hospital midwives wanting to branch out on their own).
 Money is always available if your business plan is strong,, and money will be made.
-You can find start up investors, SBA loans from banks, or family support loans for your cause with proper passion and planning.
+You can find start-up investors, SBA loans from banks, or family support loans for your cause with proper passion and planning.
 Figuring out what you really need for money is hard.
 Each midwife will need a different amount.